labs42io/clean-code-typescript/README.md

 ### TODO comments

 When you find yourself that you need to leave notes in the code for some later improvements, do that using `// TODO` comments.
-Most IDE have special support for those kind of comments so that you can quickly go over the entire list of todos.
+Most IDE have special support for those kinds of comments so that you can quickly go over the entire list of todos.

 Keep in mind however that a *TODO* comment is not an excuse for bad code.